Planning your BSc prior to 2019

 We're making some changes to the Bachelor of Science from 2019.
 The information on this page is for students who started a BSc before 2019.

 Degree planners can be found on the undergraduate subject pages.
 You can also talk to one of our academic advisers about how to structure your BSc, and work out which courses you need to take for your major(s).
-Visit the Science Student Centre to make an appointment:
+Visit the Student Hubs to find out more.

 Structuring a BSc